SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 |262144 | 64 | 8 | 8 |       MUL |       MUL | 4096 | 64 | 8 | 8 |       MUL |       MUL | 64 | 8 | 8 | MUL |    6 |      3 |         |

 `*` - This column is cannot express a value for the two combined pair of LUTs LUTs in the case where one of them is added to the lower LUTs, and the whole thing multiplied by the other.

+### An alternate approach to generating clock signals
+1. Sacrifice the XCK pin of an unneeded USART.
+You must set the pin output.
+2. Configure that USART for synchronous mode, at a baud rate equal to the desired frequency.
+3. Use the event system USART generator.
+4. You now have a programmable clock source.
+Remember to read the [Serial](../../extras/REF_Serial.md) documentation on async mode, as it is a niche feature, it was decided to avoid compromising performance parameters of the popular UART for the less common USRT mode.

+This exploits the fact that the XCK output is always active - though the fractional baud rate generation is not enabled, allowing speeds of `F_CPU/(2 * BAUD[15:6]) ` `BAUD[15:6]` refers to the 10 high bits of BAUD (the lower ones cannot be used and must be written zero in synchronous mode. )